vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/02-using-configmap.md

 value out of the ConfigMap, and set it as an environment variable in the container running your app.

-1. Review `configmap.yaml` file:
+1. Create `configmap.yaml` file.

-    ```editor:open-file
+    ```editor:append-lines-to-file
     file: ~/exercises/k8s/configmap.yaml
-    session: 1
+    text: |
+        apiVersion: v1
+        kind: ConfigMap
+        metadata:
+            name: pal-tracker
+            labels:
+                app: pal-tracker
+        data:
+            WELCOME_MESSAGE: "hello from kubernetes"
     ```

-    The `env` section above sets an environment variable named `WELCOME_MESSAGE`.
+    The `data` section above sets an environment variable named `WELCOME_MESSAGE`.
     The value for `WELCOME_MESSAGE` is taken from a ConfigMap object named `pal-tracker`.
     Within the ConfigMap it looks for a value using the key `welcome.message`.

-1. Apply the `configmap.yaml`:
+2. Apply the `configmap.yaml`.

     ```terminal:execute
     command: kubectl apply -f configmap.yaml
-    session: 1
+    session: 2
     ```

-1. Verify the ConfigMap is created successfully:
+3. Verify the ConfigMap called `pal-tracker` is created successfully.

     ```terminal:execute
     command: kubectl get configmaps
-    session: 1
+    session: 2
     ```

-1. Review `env` section of your container
+4. Review `Data` section of the ConfigMap.

     ```terminal:execute
     command: kubectl describe configmap pal-tracker
-    session: 1
-    ```

-    Note that `welcome.message` is set to `hello from kubernetes`.

-1. Navigate to `http://localhost:8080` and see that the application responds with a `hello` message:

-    ```terminal:execute
-    command: curl -v localhost:8080
     session: 2
     ```

+    Note that `WELCOME_MESSAGE` is set to `hello from kubernetes`.

+5. View the output of the `kubectl get pods --watch`.
+    You will see the previously failing Pod is now in `Running` status.

 # Run a smoke test